Constructing H\"older maps to Carnot groups: Introduction and statement of results

 The first Heisenberg group $\H$, equipped with a Carnot metric, is a subriemannian manifold.
 The Hausdorff dimension of such a manifold is greater than its topological dimension; the Heisenberg group, for instance, has topological dimension \(3\) and Hausdorff dimension \(4\).
 It follows that there is no surjective Lip\-schitz map from \(\R^3\) to \(\H\), since Lipschitz maps cannot increase Hausdorff dimension.
 Indeed, the image of the $3$--dimensional unit ball \(D^3\) under an \(\alpha\)--H\"older map has Hausdorff dimension at most \(\frac{3}{\alpha}\), so when \(\alpha > \frac{3}{4}\), there is no \(\alpha\)--H\"older map from $D^3$ to $\H$ whose image contains a metric ball.

 When \(\alpha<\frac{3}{4}\), a construction like that of Kaufman \cite{Kau79} can be used to construct an \(\alpha\)--H\"older map from \(D^3\) to \(\H\) whose image contains a ball, but when \(\frac{2}{3}<\alpha<\frac{3}{4}\), the topology of such maps is very restricted.
-These conditions arise from the fact that any surface embedded in \(\H\) has topological dimension \(2\) but Hausdorff dimension at least \(3\) by \cite[2.1]{Gro-CC-96}, so if \(\alpha>\frac{2}{3}\), then the image of a surface under an \(\alpha\)--H\"older map cannot be a surface.
+These conditions arise from the fact, proved by Gromov in \cite[0.6.C, 2.1]{Gro-CC-96} and therein also attributed to Pansu, that any surface embedded in \(\H\) has topological dimension \(2\) but Hausdorff dimension at least \(3\), so if \(\alpha>\frac{2}{3}\), then the image of a surface under an \(\alpha\)--H\"older map cannot be a surface.
 Indeed, Z\"ust \cite{Zus15} showed that if \(M\) is a simply-connected Riemannian manifold and \(f\from M\to \H\) is \(\alpha\)--H\"older with \(\alpha>\frac{2}{3}\), then \(f\) factors through a metric tree.
 Moreover, Le Donne and Z\"ust \cite{LDZ13} proved that if $\alpha>\frac{1}{2}$ then any $\alpha$--H\"older surface in $\H$ (if it exists) must intersect many vertical lines in a topological Cantor set.

-It follows from Z\"ust's result \cite{Zus15} mentioned above that if $\alpha>\frac{2}{3}$ then there is no locally $\alpha$--H\"older homeomorphism from $\R^3$ to $\H$.
-On the other hand, a smooth or $C^2$ homeomorphism from $\R^3$ to $\H$ is locally $\frac{1}{2}$--H\"older.
-The H\"older equivalence problem asks for the maximum $\alpha$ such that there is an $\alpha$--H\"older homeomorphism from $\R^3$ to $\H$.
-Such a map must be topologically nontrivial; for instance, it must be proper and degree $1$.

-In this paper, we construct topologically nontrivial maps from subsets of $\R^2$ and $\R^3$ to \(\H\) with H\"older exponent less than, but arbitrarily close to, \(\frac{2}{3}\).
-Our results build on techniques developed in \cite{WY-LipHom} and \cite{LWY16}.
+In \cite[0.5.C]{Gro-CC-96}, Gromov asked: \begin{quote} Given two [Carnot--Carathéodory] spaces $V$ and $W$ and a real number $0<\alpha\le 1$, describe the space of $C^\alpha$--maps $f\from W\to V$.
+For example, when can each continuous map $W\to V$ be uniformly approximated by $C^\alpha$--maps?
+When can $W$ be $C^\alpha$--embed\-ded into $V$?
+When are $V$ and $W$ $C^\alpha$ homeomorphic? etc. \end{quote} The special case of finding the maximum $\alpha$ such that there is an $\alpha$--H\"older homeomorphism from $\R^3$ to $\H$ has become known as the H\"older equivalence problem.
+It follows from the results of Pansu and Gromov \cite[2.1]{Gro-CC-96} or Z\"ust \cite{Zus15}, both mentioned above, that if $\alpha>\frac{2}{3}$ then there is no locally $\alpha$--H\"older homeomorphism from $\R^3$ to $\H$ and that continuous maps from $\R^3$ to $\H$ cannot be approximated by $\alpha$--H\"older maps.
+On the other hand, a smooth or $C^2$ map from $\R^3$ to $\H$ is locally $\frac{1}{2}$--H\"older, so a continuous map from $\R^3$ to $\H$ can be approximated by a locally $\frac{1}{2}$--H\"older map, and there are many locally $\frac{1}{2}$--H\"older homeomorphisms from $\R^3$ to $\H$.